red-blox/Red/docs/guide/optimization/serdes.md

 # Serdes

 Serdes is a system that allows you to serialize and deserialize data.
 It can be used to reduce the amount of data sent over the network.
-Serdes should be used for dynamic data, for static data refer to [Identifiers](./identifiers).

 ## The Serdes Type